Our Team

 In 2020, Jo reached a point where she decided to pursue her long-held passion to become a Sex and Relationship Therapist.
 Jo has learned through her career that communication skills are key to building strong relationships.
 She understands how difficult it is for clients to open up about a subject that is so personal and adjusts the therapeutic process to the clients' pace.
 Jo believes her experiences allow her to provide an open, free of judgement and safe space to clients, where they can explore with curiosity where they are at, get the support in the steps in between, and towards, their therapeutic goal.

 Jo makes use of a bio-psycho-social framework to understand better the clients' experiences.
 She is currently in her final year of training at CICS and looking forward to supporting people on their journey to having healthier and fulfilled sex lives and relationships.
 Jo is available to provide sessions in English or in her native language Portuguese.
+Jo is now offering in person sessions in Hove.

 Dr Kahverry Rajeswaran Sex Therapy Herts